How to apply

 We are delighted that you are considering Loughborough University London as your postgraduate destination.

 We are currently accepting applications for all our programmes.
 We have four intake dates for postgraduate research programmes: April, July, October and January.
 We currently have October starts for all of our master's programmes and January starts for some of our master's programmes.
 For more information about the application process for our master's programmes, please see below.
-For information about our PhD application process, please click here.
+You can also view information about our PhD application process.

 Before you apply